alaaboubrima/basic-js-projects/5- Caesars Cipher (js-only)/README.md

 The object is to write a function which takes a ROT13 encoded string as input and returns a decoded string.

+All letters will be uppercase.
+We shall not transform any non-alphabetic character (i.e. spaces, punctuation), but pass them on.